SYK-08/nuttx/README.md

   1. Header Files.
 Most pre-built toolchains will build with a foreign C library (usually newlib, but maybe uClibc or glibc if you are using a Linux toolchain).
-This means that the header files from the foreign C library will be built into the toolchain.
+This means that the header files from the Foreign C library will be built into the toolchain.
 So if you `#include <stdio.h>`, you will get the stdio.h from the incompatible, foreign C library and not the nuttx `stdio.h` (at `nuttx/include/stdio.h`) that you wanted.

      This can cause confusion in the builds and you must always be sure the `-nostdinc` is included in the `CFLAGS`.
-That will assure that you take the include files only from
+That will ensure that you take the include files only from

   2. Libraries.
 What was said above header files applies to libraries.
      You do not want to include code from the libraries of any foreign C libraries built into your toolchain.
 If this happens you will get perplexing errors about undefined symbols.
-To avoid these errors, you will need to add `-nostdlib` to your `CFLAGS` flags to assure that you only take code from the NuttX libraries.
+To avoid these errors, you will need to add `-nostdlib` to your `CFLAGS` flags to ensure that you only take code from the NuttX libraries.

-     This, however, may causes other issues for libraries in the toolchain that you do want (like `libgcc.a` or `libm.a`).
+     This, however, may cause other issues for libraries in the toolchain that you do want (like `libgcc.a` or `libm.a`).
 These are special-cased in most Makefiles, but you could still run into issues of missing libraries.